 - Cosmetics, and

-Cosmetics are defined as items having mild action on the human body and are intended to be applied through rubbing, sprinkling, or other methods, aiming to clean, beautify and increase the attractiveness, alter the appearance, or to keep the skin or hair in good condition.
+Cosmetics are products that have mild action on the human body and are applied by rubbing, sprinkling, or other methods, which aim to clean, beautify and increase attractiveness, alter the appearance, or keep the skin or hair in good condition.

-In the Japanese market, cosmetics are further classified into 6 different categories
+In the Japanese market, six different categories of cosmetics are

 - Perfume and eau de cologne: Perfume and eau de cologne